How to Add Headers and Footers in PDF Using IronPDF

 arrow pointer

-To create a header/footer out of only text, instantiate a TextHeaderFooter object, add your desired text, and add the object to your PDF.
+To create a header/footer with only text, instantiate a TextHeaderFooter object, add your desired text, and add the object to your PDF.
+The TextHeaderFooter class provides a straightforward way to add consistent text elements across all pages of your document.
+This method is particularly useful for simple headers and footers that don't require complex formatting or styling.

 :path=/static-assets/pdf/content-code-examples/how-to/headers-and-footers-add-textheaderfooter.cs